dannyperichlara/speedreadingjs/README.md

 Most of the speed reading code is written based on Spritz (http://www.spritzinc.com).
 Spritz has an important scientific background, but it also has some basic characteristics that are annoying for most of readers:

 * They are inserted somewhere in the middle of the webpage.
 This encourages the readers to lose their attention.
 * They have a white background, black text and a red letter.
-The high level of contrast between this colors is the main reason for the feeling of eye fatigue.
+The high level of contrast between these colors is the main reason for the feeling of eye fatigue.
-* The font is not good for reading
+* The font is not good for reading.
 * The font size is too big.

 SpeedReadingJS fixes this problems with simple solutions.